Sega

-In 1988, Sega released the Sega Genesis console (known as the Mega Drive outside North America).
-The Genesis struggled against the competition in Japan, but found success overseas after the release of Sonic the Hedgehog in 1991 and briefly outsold its main competitor, the Super Nintendo Entertainment System, in the U.S. Later in the decade, Sega suffered several commercial failures such as the 32X, Saturn and Dreamcast consoles.
-In 2001, Sega stopped manufacturing consoles to become a third-party developer and publisher, and was acquired by Sammy Corporation in 2004.
-In the years since, Sega has been more profitable.
-Sega Holdings Co.
-Ltd. was established in 2015; Sega Corporation was renamed Sega Games Co., Ltd., and its arcade, entertainment and toy divisions separated into other companies.
-In 2020, Sega Games and Sega Interactive merged and were renamed Sega Corporation.
+In 1988, Sega released the Mega Drive, or the Genesis in North America.
+The Mega Drive struggled against competition in Japan, but the Genesis found success overseas after the release of Sonic the Hedgehog in 1991 and briefly outsold its main competitor, the Super Nintendo Entertainment System, in the US.
+In 2001, after several commercial failures such as the 32X, Saturn, and Dreamcast, Sega stopped manufacturing consoles to become a third-party developer and publisher, and was acquired by Sammy Corporation in 2004.
+Sega Holdings Co., Ltd. was established in 2015; Sega Corporation was renamed to Sega Games Co., Ltd., and its arcade division was split into Sega Interactive.
+In 2020, Sega Games and Sega Interactive merged to become Sega Corporation.

-Sega has produced several multi-million-selling game franchises, including Sonic the Hedgehog, Total War, and Yakuza.
-Sonic, Sega's mascot, is internationally recognized.
-Sega is one of the world's most prolific arcade game producers, with long-running series such as Virtua Fighter and Initial D Arcade Stage.
-Its name and branding are used for affiliated companies that operate amusement arcades and produce other entertainment products, including Sega Toys; however, these are largely separate ventures.
+Sega's international branches, Sega of America and Sega Europe, are headquartered in Irvine, California, and London.
+Its development studios include their internal research and development divisions (which utilize the Ryu Ga Gotoku Studio and Sonic Team brands for several core franchise entries), Sega Sapporo Studio which mainly provides support for the Tokyo-based development teams as well as handling partial game development, and Atlus (including their R&D divisions) and five development studios in the UK and Europe: Creative Assembly, Sports Interactive, Sega Hardlight, Two Point Studios, and Rovio Entertainment (including Ruby Games).
+Sega is one of the world's most prolific arcade game producers and its mascot, Sonic, is internationally recognized.
 Sega is recognized for its video game consoles, creativity and innovations.
 In more recent years, it has been criticized for its business decisions and the quality of its creative output.

+Being the entertainment contents division of Sega Sammy Holdings, forming one half of the Sega Sammy Group, Sega also owns a toy and amusement machine company, Sega Fave, which comprises their arcade development and manufacturing divisions and two animation studios: TMS Entertainment, which animates, produces, and distributes anime, and Marza Animation Planet, which specializes in CG animation.

 History

 1940–1982: Origins and arcade success

-In May 1940, the American businessmen Martin Bromley, Irving Bromberg and James Humpert formed Standard Games in Honolulu, Hawaii.
+In May 1940, American businessmen Martin Bromley, Irving Bromberg and James Humpert formed Standard Games in Honolulu, Hawaii.
 Their aim was to provide coin-operated amusement machines, including slot machines, to military bases as the increase in personnel with the onset of World War II would create demand for entertainment.
-After the war, the founders sold Standard Games in 1945, and in 1946 established Service Games, named for the military focus.
-After the US government outlawed slot machines in its territories in 1952, Bromley sent the employees Richard Stewart and Ray LeMaire to Tokyo to establish Service Games of Japan to provide coin-operated slot machines to US bases in Japan.
+After the war, the founders sold Standard Games in 1945, and established Service Games the next year, named for the military focus.
+After the US government outlawed slot machines in its territories in 1952, Bromley sent employees Richard Stewart and Ray LeMaire to Tokyo to establish Service Games of Japan to provide coin-operated slot machines to US bases in Japan.
 A year later, all five men established Service Games Panama to control the entities of Service Games worldwide.
 The company expanded over the next seven years to include distribution in South Korea, the Philippines, and South Vietnam.
 The name Sega, an abbreviation of Service Games, was first used in 1954 on a slot machine, the Diamond Star.